jwodder/nethack-docker/README.md

 - `root` (the user the image runs as) can enter debug/wizard mode without having to switch to a different \*nix account.

-- Support for the new sysconf mechanism in 3.6 is only enabled in the `3.6.0-sysconf` and `3.6.1-sysconf` images.
+- Support for the new sysconf mechanism in 3.6 is only enabled in the `3.6.*-sysconf` images.
 This feature allows certain game parameters to be configured via the `/data/sysconf` file.
-See `sys/unix/sysconf` in the NetHack 3.6.0 source distribution for more information.
+See `sys/unix/sysconf` in the NetHack 3.6.\* source distribution for more information.

 Tags and Dockerfiles
 --------------------